The quickest way to estimate a bearing’s lifespan and performance is by knowing all about the application load that will be placed on the bearing.

 Bearing Axial Load

-Typically, axial loads are applied directly in line with the shaft, like a drill, or it can be a reactive load offset from the shaft axis, like a bevel gear.
+Usually, you’ll find an axial load directly in line with the shaft, like a drill.
+Other times an axial load can be a reactive load offset from the shaft axis, like a bevel gear.

 If your application will place an axial load on the bearing, then an angular contact bearing with a higher contact angle around 25° will be a good bearing choice.